 MOD CME/15/61#11063

-34 4.3 Subject to national law, Members shall endeavour to ensure that administrations* provide and maintain, to the greatest extent practicable, a minimum quality of service corresponding to the relevant CCITT Recommendations with respect to:
+34 4.3 Subject to national law, Member States shall ensure that operating agencies provide and maintain, to the greatest extent practicable, a satisfactory quality of service and above a minimum level taking into consideration the relevant Recommendations of the ITU with respect to:

 MOD CME/15/62#11067

-35 a) access to the international network by users using terminals which are permitted to be connected to the network and which do not cause harm to technical facilities and personnel;
+35 a) access to the international network by users using terminals which are permitted to be connected to the network and which do not cause harm to technical facilities and personnel; harm to technical facilities and personnel shall be construed to include spam, malware, etc. as defined in relevant ITU-T Recommendations (as the case may be), as well as malicious code transmitted by any telecommunication facility or technology, including Internet and Internet Protocol.
+Furthermore, the said provision shall be construed to prohibit connection of terminals that cause harm to technical facilities or personnel;

 Reasons: This proposal indicates more clearly the nature of the harm that may be caused by a network.